There have been several high-profile fines since the GDPR (General Data Protection Regulation) took effect five years

 Taking this approach gives you the assurance that you’re not investing money simply for the sake of it – or worse, justifying a wasteful use of resources by quoting the amount of money you spend.

-Many organisations calculate how much to spend by allocating a certain percentage of their data protection budget.
+Many organisations calculate how much to spend by allocating a certain percentage of their cyber security budget.

 Putting the IT department in charge of GDPR compliance might result in technological defences being prioritised over other essential compliance activities, like staff awareness training.

 Still getting to grips with the GDPR?

 For many organisations, it’s too early to talk about the cost of maintaining GDPR compliance, as they still need to implement its requirements.

 This is likely to cost more than $1 million (about €900,000) on compliance, according to a PwC report.
 That said, there are cases where that figure could be substantially higher.

 But when it comes to the cost of maintaining GDPR compliance, it found that 88% spend more than $1 million and 40% spend more than $10 million.